Procedure: Work health and safety actions

-- Where such action is not taken within these time frames, a process of escalation will take place.
-The Associate Director WEG shall seek the reasons for not addressing the actions from the local area WHS Committee Chairperson.
+- Where such action is not taken within these time frames, a process of escalation takes place.
+The Associate Director WEG seeks the reasons for not addressing the actions from the local area Director or General Manager.

-- Should the local areas WHS Committee not address the actions, it shall be escalated to the University WHS Committee as per the WHS communication and consultation procedure.
+- Overdue corrective actions are escalated to the University WHS Committee via a Quarterly Due Diligence Report as per the WHS communication and consultation procedure.

 Recording and reporting actions

-- The local area shall record all actions, have timeframes and resources assigned to each action and report on their progress to their WHS Committee.
+- The local area records all actions in Figtree, have timeframes and resources assigned to each action and report on their progress to their Director/General Manager and the Local WHS Committee.

-- The local area shall report when the actions are completed to the Work Environment Group and to the University WHS Committee if asked to do so.
+- The local area reports when the actions are completed to the Work Environment Group and to the University WHS Committee if asked to do so.

-- The Associate Director WEG shall report outstanding actions as per the WHS management review procedure.
+- The Associate Director WEG reports overdue corrective actions to the University WHS Committee.